mrcavalcanti/mosaicoo/GOVERNANCE.md

 # Governance

 This document describes the rules and governance of the project.
-It is meant to be followed by all the developers of the project and the Grafana community.
+It is meant to be followed by all the developers of the project and the Mosaicoo community.
 Common terminology used in this governance document are listed below:

 - **Team members**: Any members of the private [grafana-team][team] Google group.

 - **Maintainers**: Maintainers lead an individual project or parts thereof ([`MAINTAINERS.md`][maintainers]).

-- **Projects**: A single repository in the Grafana GitHub organization and listed below is referred to as a project:
+- **Projects**: A single repository in the Mosaicoo GitHub organization and listed below is referred to as a project:

   - clock-panel
   - devtools